dbt-labs/corp/values.md

 ### We value diversity.
 People with different mindsets and experiences, working together, create better outcomes.
 This includes diversity of race and gender, as well as the diversity of academic backgrounds, socio-economic backgrounds, geographic backgrounds, ideologies, and interests.

-### Clients are our best salespeople.
+### Users are our best salespeople.
-We market our services by working with amazing clients, doing amazing work for them, and asking them to spread the word.
-We go above and beyond for our clients to invest in our future growth.
+We market our products and services by working with amazing humans, making them incredibly happy, and asking them to spread the word.
+We go above and beyond for our clients / users to invest in our future growth.

 ### We are humble.
 While we believe that we are an exceptional group of humans, that knowledge does not make us feel proud, it makes us feel humble.
 It imbues us with a deep sense of responsibility towards our clients, coworkers, and the community at large.